sadanand-k/20221218/Readme.txt

-fork the git from "https://github.com/sadanand-k/20221218.git". clone the repo to master instance from the personal github. add a file with name "task" in /20221218/project/ path. append the below data in the "task" file.
+fork the git from "https://github.com/sadanand-k/20221218.git". clone the repo to master instance from the personal GitHub. add a file with name "task" in /20221218/project/ path. append the below data in the "task" file.
 "Hi this is master instance"